racecraftr/racecraftr.github.io/README.md

 - College Freshman at the University of Maryland \- College park
   - Majoring in Computer Science with a focus in Machine Learning
   - Part of UMD’s Tactus Choir
+  - Part of UMD's Scholar's program (Environment, Technology, and Economy)

 - High School Graduate (Rutgers Preparatory School, Somerset, NJ, USA)
 - GPA: 4.22 (weighted)